FireguiQueen/havard-cs50/Week 00 - Scratch/01_computer_science_introduction.md

 ## Are software engineers scientists
 - A scientist creates a new material → an engineer uses it to build something.
-- An engineer develops a new tool → a scientist uses it to discover something new.<br>
+- An engineer develops a new tool → a scientist uses it to discover something new.
-And often, the same person does both, cycling between theory and application.
-> But developmenting in general won't make you a scientist unsless you create something new (sorry!).
+> Often, the same person does both, cycling between theory and application; however, developing simple things (like web applications or general software) doesn't make you a scientist.
+You can be a computer science student, but not a computer scientist — unless you're contributing new discoveries to the field.

 # Computer Science
 Computer science is a branch of science.
 When you're studying computer science - AKA CS -, you are studying the large amount of knowledge we have about the computers.
 This knowledge is composed by several things: algorithms, theory of information, hardware design, software devolopment.